nbarbey/TomograPy/README.rst

 >>> import tomograpy
 >>> tomograpy?

-Exemple
+Example
 =======

-For an exemple on how to use TomograPy, see exemple/test_siddon_simu.py
+For an example on how to use TomograPy, see example/test_siddon_simu.py

 For solar tomography, you need first to process data using http://www.lmsal.com/solarsoft/.
-Then you can take a look at exemple/siddon_secchi_mask.py or use directly the siddon/srt script.
+Then you can take a look at example/siddon_secchi_mask.py or use directly the siddon/srt script.

 Home page
 =========